syncfusion-content/flutter-docs/Flutter/DateRangePicker/selections.md

 ![MultiSelection Date Range Picker](images/selections/multiselection.png)

 ## Range selection mode
-You can select a single date range in `SfDateRangePicker`  view by using `DateRangePickerSelectionMode` as `range`.
+You can select a single date range in the month view by changing the `DateRangePickerSelectionMode` to the `range`.

 {% tabs %}
 {% highlight Dart %}